Was Your DUI Stop Justified?

 - On the other hand, a New Jersey judge considered one stop inappropriate when law enforcement agents detained a driver for merely pausing a few seconds before accelerating through an intersection.

 Determining probable cause for DUI stops can be tricky for law enforcement agents, and sometimes police officers inadvertently squash individual rights in the quest to detain inebriated drivers.
-If you are questioning whether your DUI stop was justified, call the law offices of Coffey and Coffey today at (800) 706-7888.
+If you are questioning whether your DUI stop was justified, call the law offices of the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawtoday at (800) 706-7888.
 Their Orange County DUI lawyers are committed to helping you with your DUI concerns so you don’t have to navigate the criminal justice system alone.